-- Traditional—still the “gold standard” by many counts, this is Gordon as you know it: a four-year, residential college with a core liberal arts foundation and campus experience.
+- Traditional—still the definitive way to obtain a Gordon education, this is Gordon as you know it: a four-year, residential college with a core liberal arts foundation and campus experience.

 - Essential—by breaking out of the traditional model, a fast-track pathway will allow for three-year completion, saving time and money and launching students into their careers or graduate programs sooner.

 - Global—moving beyond a mainly undergraduate model, this will expand graduate programs and introduce more flexible options, like certificates and stackable credentials.

 Learn more about the "three tracks" concept ➔